-This hearty, Moroccan Sweet Potato Salad is full of amaaaaazing flavor and incredibly simple and easy to make – with only 20 minutes of actual hands-on time!
+This hearty, Moroccan Chickpea & Sweet Potato Salad is full of amaaaaazing flavor and incredibly simple and easy to make – with only 20 minutes of actual hands-on time!
 Make it ahead for midweek lunches, or bring it to your next fall gathering or potluck!

 Zen does not confuse spirituality with thinking about God while one is peeling potatoes.
 Zen spirituality is just to peel the potatoes. ~Alan Watts

 I’ve said it a million times.
 This is my favorite time of year.
 I love the breezy cool sunny days of early fall in the Northwest.
 The light shifts, the relaxed angle of the sun softens the hard edges of summer and I feel this sweet gentleness hover over me when I’m outside.
 I can’t get enough of it.
 Balm for the soul.